3 Expert Tips for Selling a House Without a Realtor in Tennessee

 Reviewing and Comparing Offers

 Once you start receiving offers, it’s time to review and compare them.
-Offer management tools within the ListingSpark platform can simplify this process.
+Offer management tools within comprehensive platforms can simplify this process.
 These tools allow you to make counteroffers and call for the highest and best offer in multiple-offer situations.

 Key Considerations

 • Cash Offers: Cash offers can be very appealing because they eliminate the need for financing, which can speed up the closing process.
-However, cash offers are often lower than financed offers.
+However, cash home buyers often present lower bids than financed offers.

 • Contingencies: Common contingencies include home inspections, financing, and appraisals.
 Be cautious of too many contingencies, as they can delay the sale or even cause it to fall through.